purescript-contrib/purescript-parsing/docs/Module.md

     type Parser s a = ParserT s Identity a

-    data ParserT s m a where
+    newtype ParserT s m a where
       ParserT :: s -> m { consumed :: Boolean, result :: Either ParseError a, input :: s } -> ParserT s m a